 The Art of Negotiation: Getting More

-Participants will learn and practice the negotiation model ‘Getting More’ from Wharton Professor Stuart Diamond, one of the world’s leading experts in negotiation, Pulitzer Prize winner, and author of the NYT bestselling book, "Getting More.”Learn More
+Participants will learn and practice the “Getting More” negotiation model with Wharton Professor Stuart Diamond, one of the world’s leading experts on negotiation, Pulitzer Prize winner, and author of the bestselling book, "Getting More.”Learn More